jarokaz/vertex-ai-workshop/README.md

   --machine-type=$MACHINE_TYPE --location=$LOCATION
 ```

-#### Vertex AI Notebook setup

-The following setup steps will be performed during the workshop, individually by each of the participants.
+#### Installing the required Python packages

-In JupyterLab, open a terminal and:
+In JupyterLab, open a terminal and install the following packages:

-#####  Install the required Python packages

 ```
 pip install --user google-cloud-aiplatform